 National President and CEO

-Wimmer earned a B.S. in Community Health and an M.S. in Health Administration & Policy from the University of Illinois, Champaign-Urbana.
-He has been an active alumni member at U of I, serving on the Applied Health Sciences Alumni Board.
-Wimmer received the 2008 Distinguished Alumni Award from the University of Illinois, College of Applied Health Sciences.
+Prior to leading the nationwide organization, Harold served in key executive positions in the American Lung Association in Illinois and the American Lung Association of the Upper Midwest.
+Earning a B.S. in Community Health and an M.S. in Health Administration & Policy from the University of Illinois, Champaign-Urbana, he has been an active alumni member at U of I, serving on the Applied Health Sciences Alumni Board.
+Harold received the 2008 Distinguished Alumni Award from the University of Illinois, College of Applied Health Sciences.

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.